x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/reelectAnalyze_en.md

 ##NAME##

-reelectAnalyse - analyze the primary node distribution of replica groups in the cluster, or switch primary nodes to optimal nodes
+reelectAnalyze - analyze the primary node distribution of replica groups in the cluster, or switch primary nodes to optimal nodes

 ##SYNOPSIS##

-**SdbDC.reelectAnalyse([option], [run])**
+**SdbDC.reelectAnalyze([option], [run])**

 ##CATEGORY##